henfredemars/python-personal-projects/README.md

 	It should be easy to add a tracing JIT with the PyPy toolchain, and it was originally the end goal of this work.

 Small8ASM: A simple assembler for the Small8 instruction set architecture.
-Documentation for the
+The ISR is easily
-	supported instructions is provided in the comments
+	determined by examining the script, but it is intended to minimize the number of components

 PathRename: Simple utility script that I used to correct invalid file names in my music collection